Contact

 Passing away without a will is known as dying “intestate.”
 In Washington, D.C., the law provides a default plan for inheritance, but this approach rarely aligns with the needs of modern families.

-- ART and Surrogacy: D.C. law recognizes intended parents, but without a will or trust, the lack of a biological link in some scenarios could still lead to administrative hurdles or challenges from extended family.
+• ART and Surrogacy: D.C. law recognizes intended parents, but without a will, the lack of a biological link in some scenarios could still lead to administrative hurdles or challenges from extended family in the future.

 Proactive legal planning ensures that your chosen family is recognized and protected exactly as you intended.